Sample Course An illustrative course built inside CMP: a product walkthrough, not the marketing site.

 Generated automatically · owned by your institution

-Course design complete — 10 outcomes confirmed
+Course design complete: 10 outcomes confirmed

 Peer benchmarking, gap analysis, Bloom's mapping and workload verification complete.
 Faculty approved the design before content generation began.

-Jun 3, 2026 · 9:44 AM · Cheryl H.
+Jun 3, 2026 · 9:44 AM · Faculty of Record

-Content generated — 5 modules
+Content generated: 5 modules

 Modules, assessments and rubrics produced from the faculty-approved spec.
 OER references assigned (SAMHSA, NIDA, OpenStax).